ernestourrea/ErnestoUrrea/README.md

 - 👋 Hi, I’m @ErnestoUrrea
 - 👀 I’m interested in electronics (robotics and automation), and problem solving using programming.
-- 💻 Languages: Python, C++, C#, Arduino, MATLAB, C for PICs, R.
+- 💻 Languages: Python, C/C++, C#, Arduino, MATLAB, R.
-- 🌱 I’m currently learning to build Neural Networks from scratch in MATLAB.
+- 🌱 I’m currently learning STM microcontrollers.
-- 📫 How to reach me ...

 <!---
 ErnestoUrrea/ErnestoUrrea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.